Your website is your most important marketing asset. Here's how to build it right the 1st time.

 Candidates can easily understand what your product does and how your company operates.

-Approaching your website as your source of truth is critical for keeping your growing GTM team sane, differentiating your product, and driving growth—not to mention attracting partners, candidates, etc. We created a detailed chart about the benefits of switching to this approach, find it at the bottom of this newsletter and in this Notion doc.
+Approaching your website as your source of truth is critical for keeping your growing GTM team sane, differentiating your product, and driving growth—not to mention attracting partners, candidates, etc.

 Common mistakes when building your first (or second, or third) website